Laragear/SubscriptionsDemo/README.md

 ## Pruning subscribers

-When plans or subscription are deleted, the pivot table `subscribables` may contain dangling records.
+When plans or subscription are deleted, the pivot table `subscribables` may contain orphaned records.
 To prune them, use `subscriptions:prune`.

 ```shell
 php artisan subscriptions:prune